Frequently Asked Questions (FAQ)¶

 Is RflySim open source?

 The Python SDK and some example code of the RflySim toolchain are open source.
-The core simulation software (CopterSim, RflySim3D) is closed-source but free to use.
+The core simulation software (CopterSim and RflySim3D) is closed-source but free to use.